JimDesu/basis-lang/spec.md

 Every command-typed value in Basis carries one of three **failure-mode marks** as part of its visible signature:

 - The `:` mark &mdash; the **never-fails** mark &mdash; denotes a command whose body must reach exit on a non-failing path on every reachable execution.
 The `:` mark is the absence of any prefix on the command's name; a never-fails command is declared `.cmd name: ...`.
 - The `?` mark &mdash; the **may-fail** mark &mdash; denotes a command whose body may either succeed or produce a propagating failure.
 A may-fail command is declared `.cmd ?name: ...`.
-The mark applies to every signature position where a callable appears: command-type slots, class-method declarations, lambda and fexpr signatures, and methods are all so marked.
+The mark applies to every signature position where a callable appears: command-type slots, concept-method declarations, lambda and fexpr signatures, and methods are all so marked.
 - The `!` mark &mdash; the **must-fail** mark &mdash; denotes a command whose body must reach exit on a propagating-failure path on every reachable execution; no successful return is possible.
 A must-fail command is declared `.cmd !name: ...`.
 The `.fail` directive itself (&sect;4.3) is the canonical `!`-call.
-The marks classify command-typed values uniformly across all of the language's command-bearing constructs: named `.cmd` declarations, command-typed slots (`:<...>`, `?<...>`, `!<...>`), class methods, single- and multi-receiver methods, lambdas, and fexprs (&sect;&sect;3.10&ndash;3.11, 5.15&ndash;5.16, 8).
+The marks conceptify command-typed values uniformly across all of the language's command-bearing constructs: named `.cmd` declarations, command-typed slots (`:<...>`, `?<...>`, `!<...>`), concept methods, single- and multi-receiver methods, lambdas, and fexprs (&sect;&sect;3.10&ndash;3.11, 5.15&ndash;5.16, 8).
 The same conformance rules apply to all.

 The marks form a partial order under subsumption: $\texttt{:} \sqsubseteq \texttt{?}$ and $\texttt{!} \sqsubseteq \texttt{?}$, with `:` and `!` mutually incomparable.
 A `:`-marked or `!`-marked value may stand wherever a `?`-marked value is expected; a `?`-marked value may not stand for either of the more-specific marks.
 The reading is natural: `?` is the "may-or-may-not" supremum, with `:` and `!` as the two "definitely" specializations of it.
 A `:`-value at a `?`-call site is simply more useful &mdash; its failure edge is statically dead &mdash; but the call site's analysis is still that of a `?`-call.
 Subsumption permits the substitution; it does not narrow the analysis.